lsst-sitcom/sitcomtn-118/index.rst

     :align: center

     *Degrees of freedom estimation for giant and regular donuts at all zenith angles, corresponding to the optical state of the telescope.*

+There are fifty degrees of freedom for the telescope system.
+The first ten correspond to the hexapods for the M2 mirror and the camera.
+The other forty are for the bending modes of the M1M3 monolith.
+The simulations here primarily affect the hexapod degrees of freedom, and the bending modes stay very stable.
+The giant donuts see a significant offset for the sixth degree of freedom, corresponding to camera dz, or defocus.
+This is to be expected if the error from the WEP is propogating through when the zernike arrays are then passed to the OFC.
+However, the regular donuts also show an offset for the first degree of freedom, which corresponds to the M2 dz, or defocus of the secondary mirror in addition to the camera.